canvaspixels/courgette/README.md

 ## Create easy-to-read, functioning scenarios in minutes:

 This assumes that you have an npm project.
 If you don't then make a new one with `npm init`.
+It also assumes you have node 8 and npm 6 installed.

 1. Install the package: `npm install cucumber-protractor`
 2. Setup